-4.2.5 Characterize Pluto's ionosphere and solar wind interaction
+4.2.5 Characterize Pluto's Ionosphere and Solar Wind Interaction

-REX will search for the signature of an ionosphere around Pluto during its Earth occultation (P\radio\occ\simultALICE\1), and will be sensitive to number densities of roughly 2000 e- cm-3 SWAP and PEPSSI also contribute to this goal.
-Even if the atmospheric escape rate from Pluto is small ( $<1 \times 10^{27}$ molecules s-1) the ionosphere forms a conducting barrier to the supersonic solar wind, with a bow shock will forming upstream.
+REX will search for the signature of an ionosphere around Pluto during its Earth occultation (P\radio\occ\simultALICE\1), and will be sensitive to number densities of roughly 2000 e- cm-3.
+SWAP and PEPSSI also contribute to this goal.
+Even if the atmospheric escape rate from Pluto is small (<1 × 10 molecules s-1), the ionosphere forms a conducting barrier to the supersonic solar wind, with a bow shock forming upstream.
 The weak interplanetary magnetic field of the outer solar system means that the shock is likely to be very broad so the New Horizons' particle detectors should be able to detect the shock and perhaps measure structure within it.
-SWAP will also search for wake effects after closest approach (P particles roll simultPAM 1, and during P UV occ solar 1).
-By comparing low-

-(P\particles\roll\simultPAM\1, and during P\UV\occ\solar\1).
-By comparing lowenergy data from SWAP with pickup ions detected by PEPSSI, we will be able to determine outflow rate from the planet's atmosphere.
+SWAP will also search for wake effects after closest approach (P\particles\roll\simultPAM\1, and during P\UV\occ\solar\1).
+By comparing low-energy data from SWAP with pickup ions detected by PEPSSI, we will be able to determine outflow rate from the planet's atmosphere.

-4.2.6 Search for neutral species including H, $H_2$ , HCN, and $C_xH_y$ , and other hydrocarbons and nitriles in Pluto's upper atmosphere, and obtain isotopic discrimination where possible
+4.2.6 Search for Neutral Species Including H, H2, HCN, and CxHy, and Other Hydrocarbons and Nitriles in Pluto's Upper Atmosphere, and Obtain Isotopic Discrimination where Possible

 Some minor species, such as H and Ne, will primarily be detected in Alice UV airglow measurements (PC\UV\airglow\spectrum\1-6).
 Other species will be detected from their opacity profiles in the Alice UV solar occultation data (P\UV\occ\solar\1).
-We should be able to detect HCN at mixing rations greater than $2x10^{-4}$ , $C_2H_2$ at $1x10^{-5}$ , $C_2H_4$ at $7x10^{-6}$ , and $C_2H_6$ at $3x10^{-4}$ .
+We should be able to detect HCN at mixing rations greater than $2\times10^{-4}$ , $C_2H_2$ at $1\times10^{-5}$ , $C_2H_4$ at $7\times10^{-6}$ , and $C_2H_6$ at $3\times10^{-4}$ .

-4.2.7 Search for an atmosphere around Charon
+4.2.7 Search for an Atmosphere Around Charon

 The surface gravity of Charon is less than half that of Pluto's.
-As a result, its primordial atmosphere is expected to have escaped since Charon's formation, and a secondary atmosphere on Charon from Pluto's escaping atmosphere is also unlikely (Trafton et al. 1997).
-While analysis of a 1980 stellar occultation by Charon suggested the possibility of a tenuous atmosphere based on two anomalously low points in the upper baseline (Elliot and Young 1991), a stellar occultation in 2005, at much higher time resolution, showed no evidence for an atmosphere (Gulbis et al. 2005, Sicardy et al. 2005, Young et al. 2005), with upper limits near $2x10^{20}$ cm-2.
+As a result, its primordial atmosphere is expected to have escaped since Charon's formation.
+A secondary atmosphere on Charon from Pluto's escaping atmosphere, once considered unlikely (Trafton et al. 1997), could be diagnostic of Pluto's current escape rate.
+While analysis of a 1980 stellar occultation by Charon suggested the possibility of a tenuous atmosphere based on two anomalously low points in the upper baseline (Elliot and Young 1991), a stellar occultation in 2005, at much higher time resolution, showed no evidence for an atmosphere (Gulbis et al. 2006; Sicardy et al. 2006; Young et al. 2005), with upper limits near $2 \times 10^{20}$ cm-2.
 Our encounter plan includes Alice UV observations of a solar occultation by Charon (C\UV\occ\solar\1), which will be able to detect an atmosphere down to the nanobar range if it is present.
 While precedence is given to Alice in the targeting of the Charon occultation, a radio occultation may be observable as well (C\radio\occ\simulALICE\1).

-4.2.8 Determine bolometric Bond albedos for Pluto and Charon
+4.2.8 Determine Bolometric Bond Albedos for Pluto and Charon